facciocose/django-italian-utils/README.md

     # ...
 ```

-A dictionary of italian [region and provinces with abbreviations](italian_utils/utils.py).
+A dictionary of Italian [region and provinces with abbreviations](italian_utils/utils.py).

 ### City list